-Solvency II liabilities are valued on a market consistent basis using the Euro risk-free yield curve prescribed by EIOPA.
+Solvency II liabilities are valued on a market consistent basis using a weighted average of the EUR (2/3) and GBP (1/3) risk-free yield curves prescribed by EIOPA.

 Lapses

 Lapse assumptions are significant for unit-linked products where income from future charges is dependent on the continuation of premium payments and/or the policy remaining in force.